krystallopez/KL-portfolio/README.md

 Overview of Apprenticeship

-- Host Company:
+- Host Company: Cisco Systems Inc.
-- Duration:
+- Duration: Sep 2022 - Dec 2023
-- Link to Portfolio Website:

 During my time at Cisco Systems, I delivered value through not improvements but added functionality to my team's existing codebases.
 In this time I assisted in implementing a new component to the existing codebase, as well as, working on various epics and big fixes.
 This README is a brief overview of my contributions to my team and Cisco's services without revealing any proprietary information.